Malke Bina

-Malke Bina is an American rabbanit and the founder and first teacher of Matan Women's Institute for Torah Studies.
+Malke Bina (מלכה בינה) is an American rabbanit and the founder and first teacher of Matan Women's Institute for Torah Studies.
 She has a master's degree in Hebrew Bible from Yeshiva University.
 She is married to a rabbi (who serves on Matan's Council of Rabbis) and is called by the term Rabbanit, which is less common in Modern Orthodox circles.
-Malke Bina does not consider herself a Rabbi and, at a 2004 conference of Orthodox Jewish Feminists, emphasized her focus on Talmud study.
 She was interviewed by JOFA in 2006 and serves on its Council of Advisers.
-She also pioneered women's reading of Megillat Esther on Purim.
+She is known for advocating for women's reading and study of Jewish texts.

 In 2022, Bar Ilan University awarded Bina with an honorary doctorate.